-The coding is consistent with that done for the PNW forecasting analysis.
-All three time periods were then stacked to make single data set; each grid cell in principle was observed in three different years and in principle there would be 189 observations overall, each exposed to one set of extreme heat wave precursors and two sets of faux heat wave precursors.
+All three time periods were then stacked to make single data set.
+Each grid cell in principle was observed in three different years and in principle, there would be 189 observations overall, each exposed to one set of extreme heat wave precursors and two sets of faux heat wave precursors.
 One benefit is that the collection of study subjects was the same under all three conditions; there could be no changes in sample composition.

-But the potential problem from missing data remained.
-When we removed all rows (i.e., grid cells) with any missing data, we lost 186 grid cells from the total 189.
-Clearly this was disastrous.
-Fortunately, when the included variables were limited to just those selected for the PNW forecasts, the number of grid cells fell to ``only'' 128.
-Because the data were lost through cloud cover and occasional downtime on the remote sensing satellite, one can argue that the data were missing in blocks conditionally at random, and exchangeability still holds.
-Nevertheless, the large amount of missing data raises concerns about the representativeness of the Phoenix data and about some instabilities that could be introduced.
+But the potential problems from missing data remained.
+When we included only the three precursor variables required for PNW comparability, the number of grid cells with complete data fell to 128.
+Because the data were lost through cloud cover and occasional downtime on the remote sensing satellite, one might argue that the data were missing in blocks, conditionally at random.
+Nevertheless, the large amount of missing data raises concerns about the representativeness of the Phoenix data and about substantial instabilities that could be introduced.
 There would be further complications should there be differential amounts of non-random missingness when the grid cells were exposed to true heat wave precursors versus the when the grid cells were exposed to the faux heat wave precursors.
 The design structure is shown in Figure~\ref{fig:designphoenix}.\footnote { Because the data were likely generated in an unknown, spatially dependent matter, all of the missing data imputation methods with which were familiar seem inappropriate. }

-We were pleasantly surprised.
-The error rate for Phoenix was a little under 4\%, roughly comparable to the error rate for the PNW.
-As before, all three predictors made important contributions to the fit although their rank order differed.
-The atmospheric water vapor mass mixing ratio was now the top ranked.
-A different importance ordering was anticipated because the topography and climate in the Phoenix area is so very different from the topography and climate in the Pacific Northwest.